On the Grothendieck-Serre Conjecture about principal bundles and its generalizations: Introduction and main results

 \section{Introduction and main results}

-The conjecture of Grothendieck and Serre on principal bundles asserts that if $\bG$ is a reductive group scheme over a regular local scheme $U$ and $\cE$ is a rationally trivial principal $\bG$-bundle over $U$, then $\cE$ is trivial.
+The conjecture of Grothendieck and Serre on principal bundles asserts that if $\bG$ is a reductive group scheme over a regular affine semi-local scheme $U$ and $\cE$ is a rationally trivial principal $\bG$-bundle over $U$, then $\cE$ is trivial.
 We refer the reader to Section~\ref{sect:DefConv} for the precise definitions.
-The conjecture has been proved in the case, when $U$ is a scheme over a field (see~\cite{FedorovPanin},~\cite{PaninFiniteFields}).
-In this paper, we will give a simplified proof of the conjecture.
+The conjecture has been proved in the case, when $U$ is a scheme over a field $k$ (see~\cite{FedorovPanin},~\cite{PaninFiniteFieldsIzvestiya}).

-\begin{theorem}[\cite{FedorovPanin},~\cite{PaninFiniteFields}] Let $U$ be a regular connected semi-local scheme over a~field.
-Let $\Omega$ be the generic point of $U$.
-Let $\bG$ be a reductive group scheme over~$U$.
-Let $\cE$ be a principal $\bG$-bundle over $U$.
-Then $\cE$ is trivial, if its restriction to $\Omega$ is trivial. \end{theorem}
+One of the main goals of this paper is to generalize this result to families as we now explain.
+Let $U$ and $\bG$ be as before and denote the generic point of $U$ by $\Omega$.
+Let $W$ be an affine $k$-scheme.
+Then a principal $\bG$-bundle $\cE$ over $W\times_kU$ is trivial, provided its restriction to $W\times_k\Omega$ is trivial, $\bG$ satisfies some isotropy condition, and $U$ is regular over $k$.

-A simplified proof of this theorem is given in Section~\ref{sect:ProofOfGrSerre}.
-Theorem~\ref{th:GrSerre} is derived from Theorem~\ref{th:FP} (the ``Section Theorem'') below using the results of~\cite{PaninNiceTriples}.
-However, Theorem~\ref{th:FP} was only known before for simple simply-connected group schemes.
-Thus, one had first to reduce to this case using the so-called purity theorems~\cite{PaninPurity2010,PaninPurity17}.
-In this paper, we will show that this Section Theorem holds for all reductive group schemes, thus eliminating the difficult reduction to the simple simply-connected case.
-We will outline the strategy of the proof of Theorem~\ref{th:FP} after its formulation in Section~\ref{sect:SectTh}.
+We note that our result is~\cite[Thm.~1.1]{PaninStavrovaVavilov} and~\cite[Thm.~7.1]{PaninNiceTriples}, provided that our group scheme is isotropic, simple, and simply-connected, and $U$ is the spectrum of a semi-local ring of finitely many closed points on an irreducible smooth affine $k$-variety.